A Strong Commitment Backed by Action

 - Joined with local school districts, Village, Library, Chamber of Commerce, Glenbrook Hospital and the Solid Waste Agency of Northern Cook County to form Go Green Glenview, a community-wide public education campaign designed to raise awareness about local resources that make it easier for residents to go green–and to provide tools to help out.

 Promoting Environmental Awareness through Creation of a District-Wide Environmental Team

-To build environmental awareness within the park district and the community, the Glenview Park District in 2008 formed a park district Environmental Team composed of representatives from facilities throughout the district.
+To build environmental awareness within the park district and the community, in 2008 the Glenview Park District formed a park district Environmental Team composed of representatives from facilities throughout the district.
 Team responsibilities include:

 - Reviewing, evaluating and recommending district-wide environmental policies